 THE UNSPEAKABLE FREEDOM DEVICE

-A kind of warped Folk-tale, the film follows two women through a bizarre, broken landscape of collapsing signs and imploding meanings, on a pilgrimage to the Winter Gardens to cure their green baby.
+THE UNSPEAKABLE FREEDOM DEVICE IS a kind of warped Folk-tale, the film follows two women through a bizarre, broken landscape of collapsing signs and imploding meanings, on a pilgrimage to the Winter Gardens to cure their green baby.
 In this fantastic, primitive-future world, the difference between technology and magic has become incomprehensible.
 Our characters become entangled in a cargo-cult of Margaret Thatcher, and buy a Thatcher Doll which spouts quotations when they pull its string.
-For a bit more info click HERE… other info coming soon!
+This project explores the idea of the image of Margaret Thatcher as an after-burn on the collective memory of our culture, taking inspiration from a Martin Rowson cartoon that depicts Margaret Thatcher’s funeral as a tribal ritual in some obscure ‘savage’ culture, as well as other touchstones such as the novel Riddley Walker by Russell Hoban.
+It uses the fantastic location of the Winter Gardens, Blackpool, to explore, through speculative fantasy, the cultural legacy of the Conservative Party conferences that took place there during the rise of Margaret Thatcher. for a bit more info, and more images click HERE…

 CLICK ON THE IMAGE TO READ ALL ABOUT IT

 Assembly: A Survey of Recent Artists’ Film and Video in Britain

 on Monday 9th December

 I AM YOUR ERROR MESSAGE

 with: Goodiepal, Luke McCreadie, Plastique Fantastique, Alexander Stevenson, Jennet Thomas

 Je cherche en même temps l’éternel et l’éphémère